Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Results and Discussion

 \section{Results and Discussion}

-In this section we have analyzed the mainshock and its subsequent aftershocks of 1987 crash, the financial crisis of 2008 and COVID-19 pandemic using our proposed definition of market crashes.
-We have calculated the influence time length of these crashes using 3-points structural break analysis.
+In this section, we have presented the results of analysis of the mainshock and its subsequent aftershocks of the 1987 crash, the financial-crisis-2008 and the 2020 COVID-19 pandemic using our proposed definition of market crash.
+We have calculated the influence time length of these crashes using 3-point structural break analysis.
 All the stocks mentioned in Sec.~\ref{sec:da} have been analyzed and their results are discussed herewith.

+We have carried out the degree of non-stationarity (DNS) test for all the stocks and indices.
+Fig.~\ref{fig:DNS} (a) and (b) represent the DNS($\omega$) plot of S\&P 500 index and Amazon Inc. during the financial-crisis-2008 and the 2020 COVID-19 pandemic, respectively.
+DNS($\omega$) shows whether the time series data is stationary or not.
+DNS vs. $\omega$ plot is a horizontal straight line for a stationary time series.
+The DNS($\omega$) is not a horizontal straight line for nonstationary time series.
+Fig.~\ref{fig:DNS} (a) and (b) show that the time series data are nonstationary as DNS vs $\omega$ plot are not a straight line.
+The DNS test show that the remaining indices and companies are also nonstationary.
+As the time series data are nonstationary, the structural break analysis is carried out to estimate the crash and recovery points.